huggingface/blog/langchain_huggingface.md

 ### HuggingFaceEndpoint

 There is also two ways to use this class.
 Either by specifying the model with the `repo_id` parameter.
-Those endpoints use the [serverless API](https://huggingface.co/inference-api/serverless) which is particularly beneficial to people using [pro accounts](https://huggingface.co/subscribe/pro) or [enterprise hub](https://huggingface.co/enterprise).
+Those endpoints use the [serverless API](https://huggingface.co/inference-api/serverless) which is particularly beneficial to people using [pro accounts](https://huggingface.co/subscribe/pro) or [enterprise hub](https://huggingface.co/enterprise) but regular users can already have access to a fair amount of request by connecting with their HF token in the environment where they are executing the code.

 ```python
 from langchain_huggingface.llms import HuggingFaceEndpoint